Study Options / Full-time OptionTuition & Financial Aid

 Health Insurance

-Health Insurance is a requirement for all degree-seeking students at Northwestern University, which will cost each student an additional $4,050 for coverage from September 1, 2021-August 31, 2022.
-Please note that you can fulfill the insurance requirement by:
+Health insurance is a requirement for all degree-seeking students at Northwestern University, which will cost each student an additional $5,996 for coverage from September 1, 2026 - August 31, 2027.
+You can fulfill the insurance requirement by:

 - confirming your NU-SHIP enrollment, or

-- waiving enrollment by affirming alternate insurance that meets NU’s comparable coverage requirements.
+- waiving enrollment by affirming alternate insurance that meets NU’s comparable coverage requirements (part-time and US domestic students only.)
 Click here to evaluate if your insurance meets these requirements.

 The Northwestern Student Health Insurance Office is available to assist students in making appropriate insurance selections for their health care needs.
 Please contact them directly with health insurance questions.